 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Some substances like opioids (hydrocodone, OxyContin, etc.) and benzodiazepines (Klonopin, Valium, etc.) require a longer detoxification period.
 In a detox center, a patient will receive medical supervision as they go through this process.
 Attending a detox center means that your withdrawal symptoms will not be as severe.

 Remember, though, that the detox process (although it is critical) is just one step along the path to recovery.
 If you fail to receive treatment for the root cause of your substance use disorder, it is highly likely that you will relapse, and then you will have to detox all over again the next time you want to get sober.
 In a national treatment facility, however, medically assisted detox is available as well as treatment programs.
-The Recovery Village is an example of such a facility.

 Recovery Meetings Near You